Teacher Education Program

 The West Liberty University Teacher Education Unit Bylaws

 I. Purpose: The Teacher Education Unit is a policy making body with authority to review and approve and deny proposed changes in the WLU teacher education programs.
 This includes proposed changes in course requirements, admission and retention requirements, and requirements relating to placements for clinical and field based experiences.
 The Director of Teacher Education has the authority to decide which proposed changes to Teacher Education policies or procedures need to be reviewed by the Teacher Education Unit.
-In addition, the Dean or Department Chair of any WLU school or department which houses a teacher education program may request that the Unit consider any changes that affects those programs.
+In addition, the Dean or Department Chair of any WLU school or department which houses a teacher education program may request that the Unit consider any changes that affect those programs.

 II.
 Composition of the Unit: Each WLU teacher education program is entitled to one representative on the Teacher Education Unit.
 The representative must be a full time faculty member or administrator from that department.
-At the time of this writing, the Unit would consist of representatives from the following programs: Elementary Education, Early Education, Special Education, Art, Music, Physical Education, Health, English, Social Studies, Chemistry, Biology, General Science, Math, Masters Special Education, and Masters Reading Specialist.
+At the time of this writing, the Unit would consist of representatives from the following programs: Elementary Education, Early Education, Early Intervention, Special Education, Art, Music, Physical Education, Health, English, Social Studies, Chemistry, Biology, General Science, Math, Masters Special Education, and Masters Reading Specialist.
 The Teacher Education Admission/Retention Coordinator, the Coordinator of Clinical Practice, and the Teacher Education Program Data Manager will also serve on the Unit.
 The Unit will be chaired by the WLU Director of Teacher Education.
 Representatives who are unable to attend a Unit meeting may send a substitute provided that the substitute is a faculty member or administrator from the same academic department.